NatasaMiric/pp3-tic-tac-toe/README.md

 # TIC-TAC-TOE

-Tic Tac Toe is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.
+Tic Tac Toe is a Python terminal game, which runs in the Code Institute mock terminal on Heroku and Render.

 This is a fun game where the user has a chance to play against the computer and test their logical thinking.

 [Live version of my project](https://pp3-tictactoe.herokuapp.com/)

+[Live version on Render] (https://pp3-tic-tac-toe.onrender.com)

 # How to play